-Real estate agents are licensed to help sellers sell and buyers buy real estate and are generally licensed to operate negotiate and arrange sales under the supervision of a real estate broker.
+Real estate agents are licensed to help sellers sell and buyers buy real estate and are generally licensed to operate, negotiate, and arrange sales under the supervision of a real estate broker.
 Negotiating and arranging sales can mean showing property, listing a property, filling in contracts, listing agreements and purchase contracts, and other duties.

 Listing Homes for Sale